POLICY ISSUE ANALYSIS

 Evidence on the effectiveness of public housing is found in AHURI Final Report No. 231 Thirty years of public housing supply and consumption: 1981–2011 and AHURI Final Report No. 215 Public housing transfers: past, present and prospective.

 Background to the policy issue

-A key driver of the current expansion of the role of the community housing sector stems from a 2009 COAG Housing Ministers Conference commitment that the community housing sector would comprise up to 35% of social housing by 2014.
+A key driver of the current expansion of the role of the community housing sector stems from a 2009 COAG Housing Ministers Conference commitment that the community housing sector would comprise up to 35 per cent of social housing by 2014.
 Although this target hasn't been achieved yet, the sector has grown such that it comprised about 16% of all social housing in 2014.
-In addition, by 2014 charitable not-for-profit community housing organisations had produced over 11 000 affordable rental dwellings under the NRAS since 2008—amounting to 63% of all NRAS housing produced to that date.
+In addition, by 2014 charitable not-for-profit community housing organisations had produced over 11 000 affordable rental dwellings under the NRAS since 2008—amounting to 63 per cent of all NRAS housing produced to that date.

-Table 2: Changes in social housing households (public housing, community housing and SOMIH), 2008 to 2014
+Table 2: Changes in social housing households (public housing, community housing and SOMIH), 2008–14

 |Year||Social housing households (i.e. public, community & SOMIH)||Households in public housing||Households in community housing||SOMIH (State owned/ managed Indigenous housing)|